 - Measure your drinks at home - It’s easy to pour a double or a treble measure of spirits without realising, and a big wine glass can hold 2 or 3 standard drinks.

 - Try to quit smoking - If you drink and smoke, your risk of cancer is even higher.
-See our How to quit smoking page.

 How do I know if drinking could be damaging my health?

-This short test by Alcohol Action Ireland will help you to find out whether your drinking could be harmful.
+Information from Alcohol Action Ireland will help you to find out whether your drinking could be harmful.

 If you regularly drink heavily, think you might be dependent on alcohol or are concerned about your drinking, you might like to seek support.
 Your GP will be able to guide you through the help available to find something that suits you.